 Sticky blood can lead to blood clots and catastrophic heart attack, even in your 40s or 30s.

 Even smoking one cigarette a day or smoking occasionally significantly increases your risk of dying from heart disease.

 Stopping smoking reduces your risk of heart attack and heart disease.
 Within 2-3 months of quitting, your blood is less sticky and your risk of heart attack continues to fall over time.

-If chatting on the phone isn't your thing, explore our other support options.
+You don't have to be ready to quit to chat with a Quitline counsellor (13 7848).
+Quitline counsellors can help, wherever you are on your quitting journey.
+It's also a good idea to chat with your doctor.
+They can discuss your options and give you a script for cheaper stop smoking medication.
+If talking on the phone isn't your thing, explore our other support options.
 These include QuitTxt and QuitMail.
 You can also join our Facebook community to hear from others, ask questions and share experiences.